cortega26/File-Extractor-Pro/README.md

 ## Features

-- Select a folder to extract files from.
+- Select a folder to extract files from with a dropdown history of recent paths.
 - Choose between inclusion or exclusion mode for file extensions.
 - Include or exclude hidden files and folders.
 - Specify custom file extensions to include or exclude.